instructor-adam/TechnicalInterviewPrep2020/README.md

 The due date means before class on that date.
 So if a homework is due on 6/10, then it is due before 10:00 AM on 6/10.

-For any assignment where I ask you to solve a problem, please submit your program to the github using the directions below under 'submitting HW'.
+For any assignment where we ask you to solve a problem, please submit your program to the github using the directions below under 'submitting HW'.